What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 Look for wider bands with silicone grip strips and reinforced side panels.
 These keep everything in place without digging in.

 Absolutely.
-Molded seamless cups and structured side panels offer lift and shape without any poking wires.
+Molded seamless cups and structured side panels offer lift and shape without any rigid parts.

 Magic Front Zip Crossback Sports Bra | High - Impact Support & Breathable Comfort - Magic Bra